Glass vs. Acrylic Pendant Lights: What Works Best for Kitchen Islands?

 - Scratch Sensitivity: Acrylic is more prone to scratching if you use harsh cleaning materials.

-- Less Premium Look: While practical, some homeowners feel acrylic lacks the luxurious presence of real glass.
+- Less Premium Look: While practical, some homeowners feel acrylic lacks the presence of real glass.

 - Age-Related Yellowing: Lower-quality acrylic may discolor over time—especially if exposed to heat or sunlight.